phaserjs/phaser/README.md

 * ArcadePhysics.Body no longer sets the offset to match the anchor.
 * The StateManager is now responsible for clearing down input, timers, tweens, physics, camera and the World display list.
 * Removed the use of Int16Array from all Game Objects, swapped for standard Array.
 Phaser now runs on Android 2.x again (fix #590)
+* When creating a Sprite (via Group.create or directly) with exists = false and a P2 body, the body is not added to the world.

 New Features